 Intelligent profiling and data-driven management

-Profiling is not limited to filling out contact cards.
-It is a dynamic process of analysis and qualification.
-It relies on:
+Profiling isn’t filling out contact cards.
+It’s a continuous process of analysis and qualification, relying on:

 Context is key